retaildevcrews/helium/README.md

 Create Resource Groups

-- When experimenting with this sample, you should create new resource groups to avoid accidentally deleting resources
+- When experimenting with this app, you should create new resource groups to avoid accidentally deleting resources

   - If you use an existing resource group, please make sure to apply resource locks to avoid accidentally deleting resources